Trees for farm health

-- Identify on your farm plan areas that might be suited for shelterbelts, woodlots or wildlife areas, or for managing problem areas such as erosion control - most farms have some parcels of land that are less productive and make sensible locations for plantings.
+Identify on your farm plan areas that might be suited for shelterbelts, woodlots or wildlife areas, or for managing problem areas (unproductive or erosion prone areas) — most farms have some parcels of land that are less productive and make sensible locations for plantings.

-- Establish new tree plantations and ensure species selection and site preparation are geared towards optimal survival and growth ? find out from your local Landcare network suitable tree species and establishment techniques for your site.
+Establish new tree plantations and ensure species selection and site preparation are geared towards optimal survival and growth – find out from a local expert suitable tree species, establishment techniques for your site, suitable nurseries and revegetation contractors.

-- Consider growing some woodlots with tree species that can be used on-farm (e.g. for fodder, fence posts, poles or firewood), ensuring not to use species classified as weeds (see our A-Z of Weeds and/or Weeds Australia website).
+Consider growing some woodlots with tree species that can be used on-farm (for fodder, fence posts, poles or firewood), ensuring not to use species classified as weeds.

-- Protect existing native trees and shrubs from loss or damage by fire, land clearing or animals.
+Protect and manage existing native trees and shrubs from loss or damage by fire, land clearing or animals.

-- the rate of carbon sequestration of farm woodlots is directly related to the type of trees, their age and how fast they grow.
+- the rate of carbon sequestration of farm trees is directly related to the type of trees, their age and how fast they grow.

-- farm woodlots used to create and sell carbon are often subject to ongoing conditions and contracts, which should be thoroughly investigated before proceeding.
+- carbon credit schemes are subject to ongoing conditions and contracts, which should be thoroughly investigated before proceeding.